sucuklubaklava/basic-data-visualization/README.md

 # Basic-Data-Visualization
-In this project i tried to do some basic data visualization.
+In this project i tried to do some basic data visualization by using excel.
 Hope you like it.